 - Flash—The default.
 Make selected features flash.

-- Save to My Content—Save selected features including a single feature as Feature Collection items to My Content in ArcGIS Online or Portal for ArcGIS.
+- Save to My Content—Save selected features including a single feature as Feature Collection items to My Content in the contents page in ArcGIS Online or ArcGIS Enterprise.

 - Add a Marker—Add a marker on a point feature.

 - Show Pop-up—Not available for a set of features.